CodeYourFuture/curriculum/content/js2/blocks/summing/index.md

 emoji= '🧩'
 [objectives]
-    1='Describe how to sum the numbers in a list'
+    1='Describe how to sum the numbers in a list' 2='Explain why repeated statements are hard to maintain'
 +++

 > 🎯 Sub-goal: compute the sum of an array of numbers.